starwiz-7/HackBot/README.md

 HackBot is a `Discord Bot` that notifies `hackers, developers` about `upcoming hackathons`.

 The bot uses the scraped data from MLH, Devfolio, Devpost and HackerEarth to notify users about new hackathon as soon as it is listed on the website.
 Users can also see all the hackathons listed on site in discord itself.
+(Support for other websites to be added soon)

 ## Prerequisites